Sirimavo Bandaranaike: Second Premiership (1970–1977)

+Indian Prime Minister Indira Gandhi with Sirimavo Bandaranaike & President Josip Broz Tito of Yugoslavia and Madame Bros Tito at Smt.
+Gandhi’s residence in New Delhi on 26 January 1974.

 Bandaranaike regained power after the United Front coalition between the Communist Party, the Lanka Sama Samaja Party and her own Freedom Party won the 1970 elections with a large majority in May 1970.
+Upon returning to office as prime minister for a second term, Bandaranaike was sworn in before Governor-general William Gopallawa at Queen's House.
+In addition to the premiership, she assumed responsibility for the portfolios of Defence, External Affairs, Planning and Employment.

 By July, she had convened a Constitutional Assembly to replace the British-drafted constitution with one drafted by the Ceylonese.
 She introduced policies requiring that permanent secretaries in the government ministries have expertise in their division.
 For example, those serving in the Ministry of Housing had to be trained engineers, and those serving in the Ministry of Health, medical practitioners.
 All government employees were allowed to join Workers Councils and at the local level and she established People's Committees to allow input from the population at large on government administration.
 The changes were intended to remove elements of British colonial and foreign influence from the country's institutions.

 Facing budget deficits of $195 million – caused by rising energy and food-importation costs and declining revenue from coconut, rubber and tea exports – Bandaranaike attempted to centralise the economy and implement price controls.
 Pressed by the leftist members of her coalition to nationalise the foreign banks of British, Indian and Pakistani origin, she realised that doing so would impact the need for credit.
 As she had in her previous regime, she tried to balance the flow of foreign assistance from both capitalist and communist partners.